Couchbase-Ecosystem/grafana-plugin/README.md

 Open grafana at http://localhost:3000, use `admin` as both login and password.
 You don't need to setup a new password after you login despite grafana asking you to do that -- just reload the page.

+## Query requirements
+This datasource supports only SQL++ queries that:
+- return results in an object named `data`: `select * from travel-sample.airplanes as data`
+- return ISO-8601 date in `data.time` field